riyadey08/email-spam-detection/README.md

 ##  Limitations
 - The model may not perform well on real-world email data as it is trained on specific dataset.
 - The model mainly focuses on textual content and may fail to detect spam in: Images, Attachments, Embedded links.
-- May genarate False predictions(False Positive, False Negative).
+- May generate false predictions (false positives and false negatives).
 - Trained only on English data, the model may struggle with Multilingual emails or Regional slang or mixed languages.

 ---